 - Recently, lionfish have been collected or observed in the northern Gulf of Mexico.

 How far north have lionfish been observed?

-- Lionfish have been found as far north as the coast of Long Island, NY, but they are probably not able to survive the cold winters.
+- Lionfish have been found as far north as the coast of Rhode Island, but they are not able to survive the cold winters.